kaungMyat-Khant/coursera_gettng_and_cleaning_data_course_project_kmk/README.md

 # Coursera Getting and Cleaning Data Course Project by Kaung Myat Khant
 ## Content of the repository
-Here you will see the two main directories called data and code.
+Here you will see the two main directories called **data** and **code**.
 In the **code** directory contain the script, *run_analysis.R* to tidy up the **data** directory Here, I **do not upload** the data files because of the limitation in internet connetion and large file size.
 ## How the script works
 I have explained in the script about how the codes in the script worked.
 - the first section of the script will download the zip file and unzip the data files into the **data** directory.
-- the second section will read the data into the golobal environment of R
+- the second section will read the data into the global environment of R
 - the third section is merging the testing and training data
 - the fourth section is extracting the mean and standard deviation columns
 - the fifth section gives descriptive names to the activities